Man arrested after driving man to Lincoln hospital in bucket of stolen front-end loader, police say

-A 32-year-old who drove his friend to a Lincoln hospital in the bucket of a front-end loader Friday night got popped for DUI and felony theft after blocking the ambulance bay with the stolen machinery, police say.
+A 32-year-old who drove his friend to a Lincoln hospital in the bucket of a front-end loader Friday night was arrested for DUI and felony theft after blocking the ambulance bay with the stolen machinery, police say.

-Officer Erin Spilker said Jordan Evans had taken the $75,000 front-end loader from Sixth and Plum streets to Bryan West and showed up at the hospital with a 40-year-old man in the bucket just before 11 p.m.
+Officer Erin Spilker said Jordan Evans had taken the $75,000 front-end loader from Sixth and Plum streets to Bryan West Campus and showed up at the hospital with a 40-year-old man in the bucket just before 11 p.m.
 Friday.

 Evans was taking the man to the hospital because he was injured, she said.